singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 In the second line we use `virtualenv` to create an isolated Python environment for our site (`sudo apt-get install virtualenv` if you haven't already got it installed), then we activate/enter this environment in the third line and in the fourth line we install various requirements, before starting a devserver, which will run Pelican in regeneration mode as well as serve the output at *http://localhost:8000*.

 #### 4. Test Pelican and Netlify CMS.
+Provided all the requirements installed as they should and that the server is running, we can now enjoy the fruits of our hard labour.
-Open a browser and preview the site at [localhost:8000](http://localhost:8000) or check into the CMS system at [localhost:8000/admin](http://localhost:8000/admin).
+To see the beautiful Pelican site, open up a browser at [localhost:8000](http://localhost:8000) and then try out the Netlify CMS system at [localhost:8000/admin](http://localhost:8000/admin) with the user account you made earlier.